Jung Woo-sung: Film

-In 1999, he starred in director City of the Rising Sun, playing an unsuccessful boxer who forms a friendship with an unlucky swindler.
+In 1999, he starred in City of the Rising Sun, playing an unsuccessful boxer who befriends an unlucky swindler.
 His co-lead in the movie, actor Lee Jung-jae, became his lifelong friend.
 Jung later played a naval lieutenant in Phantom: The Submarine and a marathoner in Love.
 2001's Musa marked his third collaboration with director Kim Sung-su.
-In the epic blockbuster, Jung played opposite Chinese star Zhang Ziyi and received wide exposure abroad as well as in Korea.
+In this epic blockbuster, Jung played opposite Chinese star Zhang Ziyi and received wide exposure in Korea and beyond.

 After spending time in 2002 directing a series of music videos and appearing in a large number of commercials, Jung took on the eccentric lead role in Mutt Boy, the fifth film by director Kwak Kyung-taek.
 Jung's next roles were in highly romantic roles that used his established screen image.
-In the box office hit A Moment to Remember he played an architect whose wife (played by Son Ye-jin) is diagnosed with early-onset Alzheimer's disease and in the Netherlands-set Daisy, he played a hired assassin who falls in love with a street artist played by Jun Ji-hyun.
-He portrayed a happily committed fireman in Sad Movie, and played a demon hunter seeking for lost love in The Restless.
+In the box office hit A Moment to Remember he played an architect whose wife (played by Son Ye-jin) is diagnosed with early onset Alzheimer's disease and in the Netherlands-set Daisy, he played a hired assassin who falls in love with a street artist played by Jun Ji-hyun.
+He portrayed a happily committed fireman in Sad Movie, and a demon hunter seeking his lost love (played by Kim Tae-hee) in The Restless.

 Kim Jee-woon's "kimchi western" The Good, the Bad, the Weird inspired by Sergio Leone's work, would become one of Jung's most iconic roles.
 He used his physicality to great effect as the Clint Eastwood counterpart in The Good, the Bad and the Ugly.
-The film was screened out of competition at the 2008 Cannes Film Festival which also marked its world premiere.
-Jung attended the festival together with his co-stars.
+The film was screened out of competition at the 2008 Cannes Film Festival, which also marked its world premiere.
+Jung attended the festival with his co-stars.
 He won Best Supporting Actor at the 3rd Asian Film Awards and Outstanding Achievement in Acting at the 2008 Hawaii International Film Festival for his performance.
 Shortly afterwards, Jung worked again with Kim Jee-woon on a short film for W Korea.